Kuzzy89/Kuzzy89/README.md

 ### Hi there and welcome👋
 ### ✨ I have just finished the Pyton OOP course.
-🌱 My goal is to expand  ✨:)
+🌱 My goal is to expand my knowledge ✨:)
 <!--
 **Kuzzy89/Kuzzy89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.